gtopcu/aws-templates/Serverless-SAM-template/_serverlessNotes.md

 - DataStreams Write 1000RPS & 1MB/sec, Read 10kRPS 5t/sec 2MB/sec total per shard (shared between consumers)
 - Enhanced fan-out - more consumers, push instead of pull, each consumer gets 2MB/s, 50-70 milisecs latency, 5min timeout max, uses HTTP/2
 - DataStreams on-Demand can scale x2 the 30 last 30 days peak, will throttle >x2 spikes in less than 15 mins
-- DataStream errors -> iterator age, bisect batch, max retry, max record age, on-failure destination
 - Automatic retries for HTTP 5xx errors up to 3 times with exponential backoff, 2 min timeout default
 - AWS SDK putRecords(params, callback) up to 500 records / 5MiB.
 Handle partial failures!
 - Lamda Event Source Mapping: 1 batch = 1 lambda instance.
 Batch size 1-10000 records, window 1 sec up to 5 min, 6MB payload limit
-- 1 shard = 1 concurrent lambda default -> can be up to 10 by setting ParallelizationFactor.
-Defines number of batches to process concurrently from each shard
+- 1 shard = 1 concurrent lambda -> can be up to 10 by setting ParallelizationFactor(no of batches to processed concurrently per shard)
-- Lambda retries the entire batch until success or data expiration(at least 1 day!)
-No other batches are processed (poison pill)
 - DataStreams aggregation to send/receive multiple records per record -> Kinesis Aggregation Library for Lambda
 - DataStreams pricing based on storage duraction, no of open shards & data size. on-Demand up to %300 more expensive than Previsioned
 - Firehose -> S3, OpenSearch, buffers, transform/filter/enrich, no order guarantee, at least once, single target, does 3 retries
 - Firehose write to S3: 1 to 15 minutes, or 1GBB to 128GBs
-- Track Lambda IterationAge metric to see how far behing the processing is
+- Lambda Erorrs:
+  * Lambda retries the entire batch until success or data expiration(at least 1 day!)
+No other batches are processed (poison pill)
+  * BisectBatchOnFunctionError, MaximumRetryAttempts(0-1000, default 1), MaximumRecordAge 1 min(default) up to 7 days
+  * on-failure destination: can use SQS/SNS as failure destination
+  * Configure an OnFailure destination on Lambda so that when a data record reaches the MaximumRetryAttempts or MaximumRecordAge, you can send its metadata, such as shard ID and stream ARN to SQS/SNS
+  * Check Iterator-Age metric for oldest messages
+  * Can return partial success - check PowerTools batching

 S3:
 - StorageLens, AccessPoints, 2-buckets multi-region APs, S3 Select, Athena/Glue usefull stuff